Learning to be who you are—truly comfortable with who you are—is one of the hardest things in the world.

 Some of us struggle to navigate the complexity of relationships at work, and to be heard; to truly be thought of as a leader.

 Expectations to be the perfect employee, girlfriend or wife, mother, friend, and even daughter can make us feel anything but!
-(Men seem to have it so easy in comparison, don’t they?)

 And most of the time, we lose ourselves to this world that is constantly demanding things of us.
 We forget who we are, what we value, even what we want!
 More importantly, we forget to make ourselves a priority in our own lives.